A pedagogical history of compactness: Developing the definition

 \subsection{Fr\'{e}chet: Countable and limit-point compactness}

 While Fr\'{e}chet was influenced by many contemporaries and predecessors, it seems he deserves credit as the father of compactness.
-It was Fr\'{e}chet who first recognized that the notion deserved a name.
-Fr\'{e}chet also defined metric spaces for the first time and made inroads into functional analysis, thus providing a context for which the importance of compactness became clear.
+It was Fr\'{e}chet who gave the concept a name, in a paper \cite{fre1} leading to his 1906 doctoral thesis.
+Fr\'{e}chet also defined metric spaces for the first time, though not using that term, and made inroads into functional analysis, thus providing a context for which the importance of compactness became clear.

 Fr\'{e}chet was a mathematician of big ideas.
 He preferred definitions that had an intuitive feel rather than analytic power.
-This preference can be seen in his 1904 paper where he defined compactness and developed some of the ideas that would end up in his 1906 thesis.
-He says that he captured the intuitive idea of what we now call countable compactness by using nested intersections.
+This preference can be seen in \cite[p.
+849]{fre1} in which he defined a notion of compactness, introducing first a definition of what we now call countable compactness, using nested intersections, before introducing a characterisation using limit points.